psvks/GFYSelf/README.md

 But right now it has some cool features:
 - Screen will be freaking out
-- Fucks up some programs and infects them (NOT IMPLEMENTED ON THE ALPHA RELEASES)
+- Fucks up some programs and infects them (NOT IMPLEMENTED ON THE BETA RELEASES)
 - And it will start up everytime so you will be fucked up.
-(NOT IMPLEMENTED ON THE ALPHA RELEASES)
 - Fake ERROR message
 - Ability to grab personal files (NOT IMPLEMENTED YET, NEED TO ADD A LOGIC)
 - ABILITY TO FUCK THE RAM